suit-wg/architecture/draft-ietf-suit-architecture.md

 Whether the firmware image and the manifest is pushed to the device or fetched by the device is a deployment specific decision.

-The following assumptions are made to allow the device to verify the received firmware image and manifest before updating software:
+The following assumptions are made to allow the firmware consumer to verify the received firmware image and manifest before updating software:

 * To accept an update, a device needs to verify the signature covering